The Bankrate promise

 Can car insurance companies deny coverage?

 A car insurance company can deny coverage for almost any reason.
 An insurer might deny coverage to a driver who it believes poses a higher risk and is more likely to file a claim.
-Additionally, each state may have different criteria for why an insurance carrier is allowed to deny coverage.
-Some states have even passed laws forbidding basing coverage eligibility or premiums on age, credit, gender, ZIP codes and other factors.
+Also, drivers under 18 typically don’t qualify for their own car insurance policy and instead must be listed on their parents’ or other family member’s policy.
+Each state may have different criteria for why an insurance carrier is allowed to deny coverage.
+Some state laws prohibit basing coverage eligibility or premiums on age, credit, gender, ZIP codes and other factors.

 Reasons you may be denied car insurance

-You may have your insurance denied for a variety of reasons, many of which tie to personal factors:
+You may have your insurance application denied for a variety of reasons, many of which are tied to personal factors:

 - Your license has been suspended or revoked